HSV Questions & Answers

 What Is Viral Shedding?

 Viral shedding is a term used to describe the process by which the virus travels up the nerves to the skin, just before causing blisters to erupt.
 Shedding is also referred to as the prodromal phase.
-This prodromal phase (viral shedding) can happen without ever showing signs of an active outbreak, known as asymptomatic shedding.
+This prodromal phase (viral shedding) can occur without showing signs of an active outbreak, a condition known as asymptomatic shedding.

 Read more »